Unpacking the Latest Options Trading Trends in Zscaler

-Whales with a lot of money to spend have taken a noticeably bullish stance on Zscaler.
+Investors with a lot of money to spend have taken a bullish stance on Zscaler (NASDAQ:ZS).

-Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $185.0 to $240.0 for Zscaler over the last 3 months.
+Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $180.0 to $270.0 for Zscaler during the past quarter.

 |Symbol